bitnami/minideb/README.md

 # Why use Minideb
   * This image aims to strike a good balance between having small images, and having many quality packages available for easy integration.
   * The image is based on glibc for wide compatibility, and has apt for access to a large number of packages.
-In order to reduce size of the image, some packages that aren't required in containers are removed:
+In order to reduce size of the image, some things that aren't required in containers are removed:
     * Packages that aren't often used in containers (hardware related, init systems etc.)
     * Some files that aren't usually required (docs, man pages, locales, caches)
   * These images also include an `install_packages` command that you can use instead of apt.
 This takes care of some things for you: